The Commonplace

 0.02

 Aggregate output increases when coordination costs fall because reduced frictions and endogenous task creation raise productive capacity.
-Firm Productivity positive high aggregate output (economy-wide production)
+Firm Productivity positive aggregate output (economy-wide production)

 Aggregate output increases when coordination costs fall (model result)